Nonlinear Stability of Planar Vortex Patches in an ideal fluid: Preliminaries

-In \cite{B3}, Burton proved that steady vortex flow as strict local maximizer of the kinetic energy on an isovortical surface is stable in some $L^p$ norm.
-In the case of vortex patches, his result can be stated as follows:
+In \cite{B3}, Burton proved that steady vortex flow as isolated maximizer of the kinetic energy on an isovortical surface is stable in some $L^p$ norm.
+In the case of vortex patches, the corresponding result can be stated as follows: